puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 Expected result: `servicemonitor.monitoring.coreos.com/consumer-monitor created`

+{{% alert title="Warning" color="secondary" %}}
+Your current user must have the following rights in the current namespace: `oc policy add-role-to-user monitoring-edit <user> -n <namespace>`
+Tell your trainer if you get a permission error while creating the ServiceMonitor
+{{% /alert %}}

 ## Task {{% param sectionnumber %}}.2: Verify whether the Prometheus Targets gets scraped or not

-Prometheus is nicely integrated into the OpenShift Console under the Menu Item Monitoring.
+Prometheus is integrated into the OpenShift Console under the Menu Item Monitoring.
+But as part of this lab, we want to use grafana to interact with prometheus.
-Explore the Monitoring part and execute the following query to check whether your target is configured or not:
+Open Grafana (URL provided by the trainer) and switch to the explore tab, then execute the following query to check whether your target is configured or not:

 {{% alert title="Note" color="primary" %}}
 Make sure to replace `<namespace>` with your current namespace